flenniken/statictea/docs/md/runCommand.md

 * dotName — the dot name string
 * kind — the kind of name defined by the character following the name
-* pos — the position after the trailing whitespace
+* pos — the position after the trailing whitespace, including the ( for functions.

 ~~~nim